SuperCowPowers/zat/docs/examples.rst

 Yara rules on Bro extracted files
 ---------------------------------
-The example will dymancially monitor the extract_files directory and when a file is dropped by Bro IDS the code will run a set of Yara rules against that file.
+The example will dymancially monitor the extract_files directory and when a file is dropped by Bro the code will run a set of Yara rules against that file.
 See bat/examples/yara_matches.py for full code listing (code simplified below)

 .. code-block:: python